cldwalker/vimdb/README.md

 ===========

-Increase the speed and amount of vim knowledge at your fingertips with precise searching of vim's items: keys (keybindings), options and commands. vimdb is aware of vim's default items, ones in your vimrc and ones in plugins. vimdb's plugin detection works only if you're using a pathogen-like setup i.e. each plugin has its own directory under ~/.vim/bundle/ (see Configuration below to change the directory).
-Tested with vim >= 7.2 on a mac.
+Increase the speed and amount of vim knowledge at your fingertips with precise searching of vim's items: keys (keybindings), options and commands.
+[vimdb](http://github.com/cldwalker/vimdb) is aware of vim's default items, ones in your vimrc and ones in plugins. vimdb's plugin detection works only if you're using a pathogen-like setup i.e. each plugin has its own directory under ~/.vim/bundle/ (see Configuration below to change the directory).
+Tested with vim >= 7.2 on mac and windows.
 Works only on ruby 1.9.x.

 Install
 =======